Public bar of the Shakespeare Hotel, Surry Hills, Sydney 2018. Photo: Time Gents.

 During 2008 he was also a senior journalist with Sydney City News.

-After a short stint with News Limited’s Cumberland Newspaper Group as a journalist with the Liverpool Leader in late 2010, Mick returned to Torch Publications, where he continues as senior journalist with the Bankstown Torch.
+After a short stint with News Limited’s Cumberland Newspaper Group as a journalist with the Liverpool Leader in late 2010, Mick returned to Torch Publications, where he was employed as senior journalist with the Canterbury Bankstown Torch, the Inner West Times, Auburn Review and Lifestyle magazine, until 2019.

 Mick also moderates the not-for-profit news website The Bulli Times, which features news and information from the northern districts of the Illawarra region in NSW.